 — William Shakespeare, Henry VIII

-Available exclusively to subscribers of Matty's occasional email newsletter; scroll down to subscribe!
+Available exclusively to subscribers to Matty's occasional newsletter!

 Ann Kinnear finds herself embroiled in a high-stakes investigation when she teams up with Philadelphia Detective Adam Kaminski to solve a grisly murder.
 Adam has his suspicions about the killer's identity, but he doesn't have enough evidence for an arrest.